soulspace-org/overarch/doc/design.md

    Thus the traversal logic has to be replicated in the upfront collection of elements and in the rendering functions.

+ Q: **Which of the rendered elements are the relevant top level elements for the hierarchical views?**

+ A: All relations and the nodes which are not rendered by an included ancestor.

 Q: **How should the content of the view be selected?**